 complete feed, you don’t need to offer grit since the ingredients in a complete feed are ground into small pieces.

 How to care for free range chickens

-and using vocal cues.
+.
 Maintain a routine with how and when you let the chickens free range.

 Training birds to know specific cues will help them return to the backyard chicken coop

-at night or during storms and maintain a balanced diet.
+at night or during storms.

 Turn chicken manure into organic fertilizer

 Chicken manure is an excellent source of organic fertilizer for both the lawn and garden.
 Manure from free range chickens can break down naturally, providing valuable nutrients for the lawn.
 The correct balance for free range chickens is about 250 square feet of space per chicken.

 To use chicken manure as organic fertilizer, consider creating a compost area.
 This process can reduce the nitrogen levels found in raw manure.